oruga-ui/oruga/packages/docs/components/Tooltip.md

                 },
                 {
                     class: "alwaysClass",
-                    description: "Class of the tooltip trigger",
+                    description: "Class of the tooltip trigger when is always visible",
                     action: () => {
                     }
                 },